Slavery in the Ottoman Empire: Austria

-During the Siege of Vienna in 1529, the Ottoman troops pillages the countryside around Vienna and took many surviving civilians as slaves.
+During the Siege of Vienna in 1529, the Ottoman troops pillaged the countryside around Vienna and took many surviving civilians as slaves.
 Peter Stern von Labach described it:

 "After the taking of Bruck on the Leitha and the castle of Trautmannsdorf, the Sackman and those who went before him, people who have no regular pay, but live by plunder and spoil, to the number of 40,000, spread themselves far and wide over the country, as far as the Ens and into Styria, burning and slaying.
 Many thousands of people were murdered, or maltreated and dragged into slavery.
 Children were cut out of their mothers' wombs and stuck on pikes; young women abused to death, and their corpses left on the highway.
 God rest their souls, and grant vengeance on the bloodhounds who committed this evil."

 Approximately 20,000 persons are estimated to have been captured and kidnapped into slavery, of which few ever returned: the Ottomans reportedly preferred young boys and girls and members of the clergy.

 The atrocities was repeated during the second Siege of Vienna of 1683.
-In the village of Perchtoldsdorf outside of Vienna a massacre took place in which the Ottomans massacres the men of the village while the women and children were taken in to slavery.
+In the village of Perchtoldsdorf outside of Vienna a massacre took place in which the Ottomans massacred the men of the village while the women and children were taken in to slavery.

 Perchtoldsdorf had resisted the invasion and barricaded themselves in the church fortress of the village, but agreed to surrender when the Ottomans promised them safety of their lives and property in exchange for capitulation.
 After capitulation, however, the Ottomans gathered the men of the village in the market square, took their weapons and massacred them, after which the women and children were taken prisoners and as kafir war prisoners taken away as slaves.

 Normally, the Ottomans killed adult men and preferred to enslave women and children, but men were enslaved as well.
 In total, 57,220 people were kidnapped and taken away as slaves during the Ottoman pillage of the Austrian and Hungarian border zone in 1683;

 6,000 men, 11,215 married women, 14,922 unmarried women under the age of 26 (of which 204 were noblewomen); and 26,093 children.